How to Write a Maid of Honor Speech

 Prepare for the moment where you might lose it.
 If you know you'll cry talking about your friendship, practice those parts specifically.
 Say them out loud ten times.
 Know exactly where the hard part hits so you can breathe before it does.

 Have a backup plan.
 If you're getting too emotional to speak, pause.
 Take water.
 Look at your notes.
 Breathe.
 The room will wait.
 They won't be uncomfortable.
 They'll understand.
 You don't have to push through.
 Just be real.
+Our dedicated guide on how not to cry during a wedding speech covers the specific prep techniques for exactly this situation.

 If you completely lose it, that's okay too.
 Your voice breaking isn't failure.
 It's proof you mean what you're saying.
 Pause until you can speak again.
 The room will see you're struggling and they'll be kind about it.